thekid/xp-js/status.md

 * Stack traces (in node.js, WSH missing file / line)
 * Type information for methods and their signature
 * Type system - no primitives, map and array types
-* Typesafe enums including abstract ones
+* Typesafe enums including abstract ones, and enum reflection

 Supported by compilation
 ------------------------